Olympus E-M10 III vs Panasonic G5

 It is notable that the E-M10 III offers wifi support, while the G5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the G5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G5 was succeeded by the Panasonic G6.
+Both the E-M10 III and the G5 have been discontinued, but can regularly be found used on eBay.
+The G5 was replaced by the Panasonic G6, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-M10 III or the Panasonic G5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.